acbarrentine/chimera-md/examples/documentation.md

 -----------------

-Anyway, here's some `Markdown` features to test with.
+Anyway, here are some `Markdown` features to test with.

 ```rust
     let blocks = markdown::to_mdast(md_content.as_str(), &ParseOptions::default());